 To learn about the initiatives and actions the University of Essex is taking to tackle the climate and biodiversity crises, visit our sustainability page.

-Our research covers a wide spectrum from the cell right through to communities and ecosystems.
+The research undertaken in our School of Life Sciences covers a wide spectrum from the cell right through to communities and ecosystems.
 Key academic staff for this course include:

-The University of Essex has a Women's Network to support female staff and students, and our School was awarded the Athena Swan Silver Award in October 2020, which reflects the work carried out by staff in our School to continue to improve all aspects of equity, diversity and inclusion.
+The University of Essex has a Women's Network to support female staff and students, and our School was awarded the Athena Swan Silver Award (2020), which reflects the work carried out by staff in our School to continue to improve all aspects of equity, diversity and inclusion.

 Our School of Life Sciences has world leading research facilities for aquatic biology, environmental biology, molecular ecology and genomics.